questdb/questdb.io/blog/2020-10-16-taxi-drivers-are-options-traders.md

 ## Your turn to explore the data

-We made this dataset and the database available online.
-You can query it directly from your browser [here](http://try.questdb.io:9000/).
+We made this dataset and the database available online and you can [query it directly from your browser](http://try.questdb.io:9000/).

 The dataset contains over 1.6 billion taxi rides, 700 million FHV rides (Uber, Lyft etc), and 10 years of weather and gas prices data.
 Feel free to explore it, come up with more analysis, and let me know your findings.